jsmolka/blog/content/posts/horizons/index.md

 > Here for a nеw revenge<br>
 > An enemy I can't condemn<br>

 It isn't the first confrontation between the two.
 The thing is coming back for _a new revenge_, having lost the fight once before.
 The narrator is unsure how to feel about it.
 On one hand, he describes it as an enemy, something he hates and doesn't want in his life.
-On the other hand, he can't condemn it, feeling like its existence is justified --- an important part of himself.
+On the other hand, he can't condemn it, feeling like its existence is justified --- a natural part of himself.

 As we enter the bridge, the song turns from calm to violent: